 Ewokians love all kinds of pets, as they see every living thing as a potential playmate.
 However, they will usually choose the company of people over that of other animals.
 They have low prey drives, so smaller pets like cats and guinea pigs should be safe around them.
 They can be a bit pushy when they want to play, though, and your cat may not appreciate all the extra attention.

 Be careful pairing them with larger dogs.
 As mentioned above, this is a fragile breed, and a bigger dog may not know how to play appropriately with them.
 This risk can be mitigated somewhat by introducing the larger breed when they’re still a puppy, but you’d be taking a chance regardless.

 Things to Know When Owning an Ewokian

 Owning an Ewokian isn’t terribly different from owning a Pomeranian or a Havanese, so if you’re familiar with those two breeds, you should do fine with this one.
-Still, there are a few things you should know before you adopt one.
+Still, there are a few things you should know before you adopt this Havanese Pom mix.